The emotional meaning behind physical symptoms

 a.
 If yes, to what extent did mother help with the feedings, the tubes, changing diapers and so on?

 The question of who did the feeding in the hospital is important as it relates to the inclusion or exclusion of the mother in the early bonding process—remembering that mother = food to the infant.
 If we imagine that it was a nurse, then that is a lot of time without person to person interaction with mother.
 We wonder about the extent of involvement—because just being there and watching is not a relationship—is this what is being symbolized by the grandmother writing in?
 To what degree was the mother’s presence felt?
 There are hospitals where there is less value placed on securing parental involvement.
 Nurses may feel they can be better and that leaves the mother out, learning nothing from the experience.
 Even with limitations, mother can still be a presence by being visually and auditorily active.
-Some hospitals have a tendency to convey an attitude that “we know better”, effectively replacing mother or leaving mother ill prepared or displaced from connection with baby.
+Some hospitals have a tendency to convey an attitude that “we know, you don’t—you will mess up what we have done”, effectively replacing mother or leaving mother ill prepared or displaced from connection with baby.
 In other words, there is a tendency for hospitals to rob you of your child—like with some grandmothers.
 While they might be correct in having more knowledge and experience, they are not the mother and cannot be.
 Mother may be left in a very awkward and uneducated position at a time when mother really needs to be educated on how to give this special care to her young baby.

 Social Media Post #1